alan2207/bulletproof-react/docs/project-structure.md

 ```
 src/features/awesome-feature
 |
-+-- api         # exported API request declarations related to the feature
++-- api         # exported API request declarations and api hooks related to the feature
 |
 +-- components  # components scoped to the feature, not used anywhere else
 |